pyecore/pyecore/doc/source/index.rst

     <pyecore.ecore.Graph at 0x7f0055554dd8>

-This example gives a quick overvienw of some of the features you get for free when using PyEcore.
+This example gives a quick overview of some of the features you get for free when using PyEcore.